 The meaning of the paintings

-The strictly ordered series of compositions had no real aesthetic value but they were simply a means to an end.
-Since there were endless possibilities to use different colors, the squares were merely there to show how different colors react in the spaces in which they are used.
+The strictly ordered series of compositions had no real aesthetic value, but they were simply a means to an end.
+Since there were endless possibilities to use different colors, the squares were merely there to show how different colors react to the spaces in which they are used.

 Depending on the proximity of the viewer, the colors may appear brighter to some people while others may seem dimmer.
-The point is for the audience to perceive the shifting depths, as well as the different tones embedded in the outer and inner perimeters of the squares.
+The point is for the audience to perceive the shifting depths and the different tones embedded in the outer and inner perimeters of the squares.